Earth Is in a Hurry in 2020

 2021 Is Predicted to Be Even Shorter

-Scientists monitoring the Earth's rotational speed expect the trend of having shorter days to follow us into 2021 as well.
+Scientists monitoring the Earth's rotational speed expect the trend of having shorter days to continue through 2021.

-According to their calculations, an average day in 2021 will be 0.05 ms shorter than 86,400 seconds.
-Over the course of the entire year, atomic clocks will have accumulated a lag of about 19 ms. For comparison: in past years, they ran fast by a few hundred milliseconds per year.
+According to their calculations, an average day in 2021 will be about 0.2 ms shorter than 86,400 seconds.
+Over the course of the entire year, atomic clocks will have accumulated a lag of about 70 ms. For comparison: in past years, they ran fast by a few hundred milliseconds per year.
 See yearly averages since 1973

 In fact, the year 2021 is predicted to be the shortest in decades.
-The last time that an average day was less than 86,400 seconds across a full year was in 1937.
+Before this current speeding up, the last time that an average day was less than 86,400 seconds across a full year was in 1937.

 Leap Seconds Keep Us in Sync with Earth